ssisksl77/RoboND-DeepLearning-Project/README.md

 ![ex_screenshot](./docs/misc/udacity_project03.jpg)
 ![ex_screenshot](./docs/misc/udacity_project04.jpg)

-### Fully Convolutional Network
+### Fully Convolutional Network & fully connected network
-is useful for image classification.
+Convolutional Network is useful for image classification.
 If I want to recognize an object I will use a fully connected layer with softmax activation.
 However, If I just need to recognize the object and know where it is.
 Things change, I have to know not just shape, color but also spacial data.
+In CovNet, Encoder extracts features from the image, and Decoder up-sacles the output of the encoder that it's the same size as the original image.
+Furthermore, decoder add spacial information to encoded data.

 ### Batch Size
 I've used default images which is about 4000(4131 by 'ls | wc -l'), so I set 42 batches and 100 epochs.